|

 Sherman Clay & Company opened its first music store in San Francisco in 1870, selling

 music and musical instruments.
 The company was a manufacturers representative for several organ companies including Aeolian, Estey and Kimball.
-A number of early theatre instruments were sold including a 2/9 Estey to Seattle's Dream Theatre in 1908. ![]() Postcard view of 2nd Ave looking North from Union Street, c.1912 ![]() 2nd Ave looking North from Union St. Glimpse of the Sherman & Clay store signage on far right, pre-1908. ![]() View during a parade showing signage for the Bellingham store, date unknown According to Jeff Fox of Bellingham, the building above with the sign was the McLeod Hotel on State Street (originally called Elk Street).
+A number of early theatre instruments were sold including a 2/9 Estey to Seattle's Dream Theatre in 1908. ![]() Postcard view of 2nd Ave looking North from Union Street, c.1912 ![]() 2nd Ave looking North from Union St. with a glimpse of the Sherman & Clay store signage on far right, pre-1908. ![]() View during a parade showing signage for the Bellingham store, date unknown ![]() Signage for the Bellingham store c.1973, photo courtesy Jeff Fox According to Jeff Fox, The building shown above "...was the McLeod Hotel on State Street (originally called Elk Street).
 In later years it was called the Columbia Hotel.
 A point of interest was: "Victor Talking Machines and Records" at the bottom of the sign.
-Not long after the photo was taken, the Alaska Building was built, hiding the sign.
+Not long after the black and white photo of the same sign above was taken, the Alaska Building was built along side, hiding the sign.
 Eiler's Music was located in the Alaska building on the Holly Street side and they sold the Kimball organ to the Bell Theatre.
-The Alaska Building burnt circa 1970 and when it was demolished the Sherman-Clay ad appeared looking as it did many years ago.
-Unfortunately, about 1973 the sign was painted over with another ad for a cafe in the McLeod building.
-That building burned down New Year's Eve of 1974. ![]() Promotional celluloid pinback, photo courtesy Eric Swanson 2006 ![]() Promotional celluloid mirror, photo courtesy Eric Swanson 2006
+The Alaska Building burned circa 1970 and when it was demolished the Sherman Clay sign appeared looking as it did many years ago.
+Unfortunately, about 1974 the sign was painted over with another ad for a cafe in the McLeod building.
+That building also burned down on December 31, 1974. ![]() Promotional celluloid pinback, photo courtesy Eric Swanson 2006 ![]() Promotional celluloid mirror, photo courtesy Eric Swanson 2006

 |